GfSE/SAF-Specification/developing-saf/concept/concepts.md

-Specifies that an Operational Context Constituent performs an Operational Action in the context of an other Operational Activity.
+Specifies that an Operational Context Role uses an Operational Process in the context of an other Operational Process.
 ## OPSenablingOCY
 0..* [Operational Process](#Operational-Process) OPSenablingOCY 0..* [Operational Capability](#Operational-Capability)